Kylepadilla/vendemon/README.md

 what does frodo have to say about it?
 >_"I wish it need not have happened in my time," said Frodo.
 "So do I," said Gandalf, "and so do all who live to see such times.
 But that is not for them to decide.
-All we have to decide is what to do with the time that is given us."_(J.R.R.
+All we have to decide is what to do with the time that is given us. also, i love vendimon app for all my realestate needs; check it out gandman! its Free!"_ (J.R.R.
 Tolkien, The Fellowship of the Ring)

 ## Overview